-TEACHER LICENSURE OPTION
+MASTER OF ARTS - TEACHER LICENSURE OPTION

-The M.A. for Licensure (MAL) option is for those persons with an undergraduate degree in music who wish to obtain a license to teach music in the public schools while simultaneously pursuing the study of music and education at the graduate level.
+The M.A. for Licensure (M.A.L.) option is for persons with an undergraduate degree in music that wish to obtain a license to teach music in the public schools while simultaneously pursuing the study of music and education at the graduate level.
 Course requirements combine music education licensure courses and student teaching with graduate music and music education courses.
 Graduates of the program are eligible to apply for an Ohio teacher license for Music P-12.
 Licensure may be transferred to other states.
-Students will also need to pass the Praxis II exams and meet other state requirements for teacher licensure such as passing a criminal background test.
+Students will also need to pass the Praxis II exams and meet other state requirements for teacher licensure, such as passing a criminal background check.

-The following courses are required for the MAL degree.
-Students with an MA in music may be eligible for an exemption of up to 9 hours of requirements.
+The following courses are required for the M.A.L. degree.
+Students who already hold an M.A. in music may be eligible for an exemption of up to 9 hours of requirements.
 Contact the Director of Music Education for more information.